Bandura’s Social Learning Theory

 Thinking About Social Learning Theory

-Educators are often familiar with case studies related to various topics or theories.
-The case study below invites you to critically analyze Social Learning Theory by exploring how it might address issues in a graduate-level academic setting.
-The case below highlights a common challenge in online education — creating meaningful learning experiences in an online learning community where students are separated.
-The questions posed here are meant to elicit thoughts about how integrating technology can facilitate social learning to enhance learning.
+Instructors often use case studies to understand different topics or theories better.
+The case study below asks you to think critically about Social Learning Theory by looking at how it might solve problems in online graduate courses.
+This case shows a common challenge in online education – creating meaningful learning experiences when students are physically separated.
+The questions that follow are intended to make you think about how technology can help students learn from each other.

 Case Study: Fostering Collaborative Learning in an Online Graduate Program: Applying Bandura’s Social Learning Theory